Dares Phrygius

-Dares Phrygius (Δάρης), according to Homer, was a Trojan priest of Hephaestus.
+Dares Phrygius i.e Dares of Phrygia (Δάρης), according to Homer, was a Trojan priest of Hephaestus.
+In the Iliad, his two sons, Idaeus and Phegeus, rode out to fight the Achaean hero Diomedes.
+After Diomedes killed Phegeus, Idaeus was rescued by Hephaestus, who wrapped him in a cloud of darkness.

 He was later thought to have been the author of an account of the destruction of Troy.
 A work in Latin, purporting to be a translation of this, and entitled Daretis Phrygii de excidio Troiae historia, was much read in the Middle Ages, and was then ascribed to Cornelius Nepos, who is made to dedicate it to Sallust; but the language better fits a period much later than the time of Nepos (probably the 5th century AD).

 It is unknown whether the existing work is an abridgment of a larger Latin work or an adaptation of a Greek original.
 Together with the similar work of Dictys Cretensis (with which it is generally printed), the De excidio forms the chief source for the numerous medieval accounts of the Trojan legend, the so-called Matter of Troy.
-Dares claimed 866,000 Greeks and 676,000 Trojans were killed in this war, but archaeology has uncovered nothing that suggests a war this large was ever fought on that site.
+Dares claimed 866,000 Greeks and 676,000 Trojans were killed in this war, but archaeology has uncovered nothing that suggests a war of this scale was ever fought on that site.